ebourg/StrataDocs/guide/extension_points/add_measure.md

 Single market data values are individual items are market data used in the calculations, and they can be of any type.
 A their simplest they might be a `double` value representing a quoted price or rate.
-They can also be complex values derived from underlying data, for example a curve or a higher level object such as a `DiscountFactors` instance.
+They can also be complex values derived from underlying data, for example a curve.

 Single market data values can be values that are directly observable in the market, for example rates or prices, or they can be derived from other underlying market data, for example calibrated curves or volatility surfaces.